antineutrino03-hash/pedagogy/mbsw_model_data/additional_analysis/added_README.md

-# **mBSW Model Fitting for the Rheology Textbook**
+# **mBSW model data for the Rheology Textbook**
 *Created: Jan 31, 2025*

-This repository contains a Jupyter Notebook (`misc_scraping.ipynb`) for data processing, interpolation, and curve fitting.
-The notebook reads CSV files, processes numerical data, and performs continuous spectrum fitting using `lmfit`.
+This Jupyter Notebook (`mBSW_data_generation.ipynb`) computes the relaxation modulus and dynamic moduli from a given set of mBSW parameters and saves it to `.csv` files in the `output_data/` folder

 ## Summary

-- An mBSW model is fitted to PB-Linear SAOS data (Fig. 1) from Hatzikiriakos et al. (2000).
+- mBSW model parameters of PB-Linear SAOS data (Fig. 1) from Hatzikiriakos et al. (2000) are used.
 Their parameters corresponding to our standard mBSW form are,
     <div align="center">

     | **Variable**    | **Value**          |